Scille/parsec-cloud/docs/rfcs/1005-realm-key-rotation.md

 - Remove the whole re-encryption logic: realm vlobs are never reencrypted.
-- Remove the whole message logic (i.e. sending arbitrary message between users, currently only used to communicate workspace keys during sharing): we use a special ad-hoc API commands to access the realm's keys and workspace name (see below).
+- Remove the whole message logic (i.e. sending arbitrary message between users, currently only used to communicate workspace keys during sharing): we use a special ad-hoc API command to access the realm's keys (see below).
 - A realm now has its manifests encrypted with multiple keys, at any time a new key can be added.
 - Each key for a given realm has an index.